 wealthy socialite Janet Van Dyne, also uses the particles and becomes The

 Wasp (TTA #44), at which point they become a regular feature in Tales to Astonish.
 Shortly after both Ant-Man and The Wasp become charter members of The Avengers, Hank Pym uses a different serum utilizing Pym Particles to grow into Giant-Man (TTA #49).

 Prince Namor, the Sub-Mariner gets his memories back after a meeting with the Fantastic Four's Human Torch.
 He subsequently flirts with and then kidnaps the Invisible Girl and, after regaining his throne in Atlantis, shortly considers conquering land-dwellers, but then changes his mind.

-Spider-Man, and Tony Stark dons his
+Not much later, Tony Stark dons his

 Iron Man guise.
 In the March 1963 issues of Fantastic Four (#12) and Spider-Man (first issue), the Thing and the Hulk battle and Spider-Man meets the Fantastic Four, setting the stage for a shared universe in which all Marvel characters can cross over into each others' series.

 Some of these heroes joined to form the Avengers, Marvel's premier super-team, funded by munitions researcher, Tony Stark (aka Iron Man) and overseen by the US Government.

 Also, at this time, a group of mutants under the leadership of Professor Charles Xavier emerge, calling themselves the X-Men (Cyclops, the Angel, the Beast, Iceman and Marvel Girl).
 Subsequently, the X-Men go public, fighting the mysterious Magneto.